DavidDump/bakalar/notes.md

 Turing machines are significant for several reasons:
 - Computability: They provide a formal framework for understanding what problems can be solved algorithmically.
 A problem is considered computable if there exists a Turing machine that can solve it.
-- Church-Turing Thesis: This thesis posits that any function that can be computed by an algorithm can be computed by a Turing machine, establishing it as a fundamental model of computation.
+- Church-Turing Thesis: This thesis proposes that any function that can be computed by an algorithm can be computed by a Turing machine, establishing it as a fundamental model of computation.
 - Complexity Theory: Turing machines are used to study the complexity of algorithms and the classification of problems based on their computational difficulty.

 While Turing machines are abstract and not used for practical computation, they are a foundational concept in computer science and theoretical computer science, influencing the design of modern computers and programming languages.